All Products

 other_feature

-Other features of the model, which are the same as those in the model creation data table.
-To use a feature, include the column name of the feature in the x_value_cols and x_statics_cols model creation parameters.
+Other features of the model, which are consistent with those for model construction.
+When using this parameter, you need to include the required feature column names in the x_value_cols and x_statics_cols configurations of the model creation parameters.

 Note